merge/skulls/x230/README.md

 ## First-time installation
 #### before you begin
-Before starting, run Linux on your X230, install `dmidecode` and run `sudo ./x230_skulls.sh`.
+Run Linux on your X230, install `dmidecode` and run `sudo ./x230_skulls.sh`.
 It simply prints system information and helps you to be up to date.

-Also make sure you have the latest skulls-x230 package release by running `./x230_skulls.sh -U`.
+Make sure you have the latest skulls-x230 package release by running `./x230_skulls.sh -U`.

 #### original BIOS update / EC firmware (optional)
+If the script, `sudo ./x230_skulls.sh` says "The installed original BIOS is very old.", it means that you have a BIOS version that may include an EC version older than 1.14.

-Before flashing coreboot, consider doing one original Lenovo upgrade process in case you're not running the latest version.
+If that's the case, consider doing one original Lenovo upgrade process.
 This is not supported anymore, once you're running coreboot (You'd have to manually flash back your backup images first, see later chapters).

-Also, this updates the BIOS _and_ Embedded Controller (EC) firmware.
+This updates the BIOS _and_ Embedded Controller (EC) firmware.
 The EC is not updated anymore, when running coreboot.
 The latest EC version is 1.14 and that's unlikely to change.

-In case you're not running the latest BIOS version, either
+You have 2 options:

 * use [the latest original CD](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-x-series-laptops/thinkpad-x230/downloads/ds029187) and burn it, or
 * use the same, only with a patched EC firmware that allows using any aftermarket-battery: